 The actual trip however, isn't the really dangerous part.
 What is more hair-raising is your experience at the depots, they can be quite tense and aggressive environment - think the antics on Jerry Springer and you are getting close...

 Interstate transport by plane isn't that expensive.
-My advice is to splash out if you have the cash - it will be worth the piece of mind. over 7 years ago
+My advice is to splash out if you have the cash - it will be worth the piece of mind. almost 8 years ago

 Airfare from Los Angeles to Las Vegas is cheap and plentiful.
-Going by bus would save little money and waste a lot of your vacation time. over 7 years agoAnswered by Gary via Travellr.com
+Going by bus would save little money and waste a lot of your vacation time. almost 8 years agoAnswered by Gary via Travellr.com

 Better yet, rent a car.